buildbot/buildbot/master/docs/developer/database/workers.rst

 .. py:class:: WorkersConnectorComponent

     This class handles Buildbot's notion of workers.
-    The worker information is returned as a dictionary with the following keys:
+    The worker information is returned as a :class:`WorkerModel` dataclass with the following fields:

     * ``id``
     * ``name`` - the name of the worker